adamelliotfields/gradio-diffusion/usage.md

 * [`<bad_dream>`](https://civitai.com/models/72437?modelVersionId=77169)
 * [`<unrealistic_dream>`](https://civitai.com/models/72437?modelVersionId=77173)

-And iterate from there.
+And add to it.
 You can use weighting in the negative prompt as well.

 #### Arrays

 Arrays allow you to generate different images from a single prompt.
-For example, `man, [[blue,blue+,blue++]] eyes` will expand into 3 separate prompts.
-Make sure `Images` is set accordingly (e.g., 3).
+For example, `[[cat,corgi]]` will expand into 2 separate prompts.
+Make sure `Images` is set accordingly (e.g., 2).
 Only works for the positive prompt.
 Inspired by [Fooocus](https://github.com/lllyasviel/Fooocus/pull/1503).

-When using arrays, you should disable `Autoincrement` so the same seed is used for each generation.
+### Styles

+Styles are prompt templates from twri's [sdxl_prompt_styler](https://github.com/twri/sdxl_prompt_styler) Comfy node.
+Start with a subject like "cat", pick a style, and iterate from there.

 ### Models

+Each model checkpoint has a different aesthetic:

 * [lykon/dreamshaper-8](https://huggingface.co/Lykon/dreamshaper-8): general purpose (default)
 * [fluently/fluently-v4](https://huggingface.co/fluently/Fluently-v4): general purpose merge